-Abundant Life Well-Being LLC
+Abundant Life Well-Being

-Know Your Acupuncturist
+Know Your Acupuncturist!

 Particularly in States Other than Hawaii and Montana

-Practitioners whose educational focus is in Acupuncture & Oriental Medicine receive a large majority of their training focused in this field supplemented with western medical training to support the complementary treatment of clients who will also be working with a MD.
-They undergo an extensive clinical internship averaging 3 years.
-Other healthcare practitioners may use acupuncture, which is one of the many therapies of Oriental Medicine, as an adjunct to their primary practice.
-While all of these practitioners have training in western medical sciences, this chart is designed to illustrate the varying levels of acupuncture training generally undertaken by healthcare professionals.
+Practitioners whose educational focus is in Acupuncture & Oriental Medicine receive a large majority of their training focused in this field, supplemented with western medical training, to support the complementary treatment of clients who will also be working with a MD.
+They undergo an extensive clinical internship averaging 3 years in addition to the classroom and textbook studies.

 States vary on their requirements for state licensure.
 The acupuncture and Oriental medicine schools in these different states often reflect the state's requirements in their school's curriculum and diploma requirements.
-At this point, only two states require passing of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM®)'s board exams to be allowed to advertise or state that they do acupuncture.
+At this point, only two states require passing of the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM®)'s board exams for anyone, even MDs, to be allowed to advertise or state that they do acupuncture.
 Those states are Montana and Hawaii.

-Medical doctor, osteopath, naturopath, or chiropractor (with "Certified Acupuncturist" title from the Chiropractic Board or service title of "Dry Acupuncture" in many states) who uses acupuncture as an adjunctive therapy: 300 hours or less, usually focused strictly on musculo-skelatal symptoms, without any introduction to or instruction in diagnosis of root cause in accordance to Traditional Chinese Medical theory.
+Medical doctor, osteopath, naturopath, or chiropractor (with "Certified Acupuncturist" title from the Chiropractic Board or service title of "Dry Acupuncture" in many states) who uses acupuncture needles as an adjunctive therapy: 300 hours or less, usually focused strictly on musculo-skelatal symptoms, without any introduction to or instruction in diagnosis of root cause in accordance to Traditional Chinese Medical theory.

-Detoxification technition: around 100 hours or less
+Detoxification technician: around 100 hours or less

 Note: Many western-modality health-care practitioners do pursue more studies than the minimum required, and there are some chiropractors who have pursued the full course of study required for a licensed acupuncturist, to enable them to pass the NCCAOM boards.
 These practitioners will use the state's title for a licensed acupuncturist and will have an NCCAOM diplomate standing.